 They prove to be an economical choice as far as home and office use is concerned.

 The power output of loaded supplies is small, and this is another reason they are used widely.

 Ceiling fans work on induction motors which convert electric energy into mechanical energy.

-What happens is that the current reaches the motor and then makes it way towards the coil which is wrapped around the metal base.
-Now as the current conducts in the wire, a magnetic field is formed and this puts force in a clockwise direction.
+What happens is that the current reaches the motor and then makes its way towards the coil, which is wrapped around the metal base.
+Now, as the current conducts in the wire, a magnetic field is formed, which puts force in a clockwise direction.